Presupernova neutrinos: realistic emissivities from stellar evolution

 \section{Introduction}

-A very luminous burst of \ns\ is the first signal that we receive -- possibly together with gravitational waves -- informing us that a star's core has collapsed, and that just a few hours afterwards the star will explode, becoming a \sn.
-Since their first (and only) detection in 1987 \cite{Hirata:1987, Bionta:1987, Alekseev:1987}, \ns\ from stellar collapse have been studied in their rich phenomenology, including their role in the dynamics of collapse and explosion, the effects on the r-process nucleosynthesis, and the complicated pattern of \n\ flavor oscillations inside the star and in the Earth (see e.g. \cite{Mirizzi:2015eza}).
+A very luminous burst of \ns\ is the first signal that we receive -- possibly together with gravitational waves -- informing us that a star's core has collapsed, and that just a few hours afterwards the initially masked electromagnetic components will escape, becoming a \sn.
+Since their first (and only) detection in 1987 \citep{Hirata:1987, Bionta:1987, Alekseev:1987}, \ns\ from stellar collapse have been studied in their rich phenomenology, including their role in the dynamics of collapse and explosion, the effects on nucleosynthesis processes in the stellar matter, and the complicated pattern of \n\ flavor oscillations inside the star and in the Earth (see e.g. \cite{Mirizzi:2015eza}).

 Interestingly, \ns\ can also offer a unique signature of the stages of stellar evolution that lead up to collapse (``presupernova"), on which still little is known, at least observationally, compared to the dramatic post-collapse events.
 As a massive star ($M \gta 8 M_\odot$, with $M_\odot$ the mass of the Sun) nears the end of its lifetime, the chain of nuclear burning in its core and inner shells proceeds through the fusion of progressively heavier elements.
 The central temperature and density of the star increase dramatically, resulting in an equally dramatic increase in the flux and average energies of neutrinos emitted.
 These \ns\ could become detectable months before the collapse, during the oxygen-burning phase, for the closest supernova candidate, Betelgeuse.
-Days or hours before (silicon-burning phase) might be more realistic for a star a few kiloparsecs away \cite{Odrzywolek:2010zt}.
+Days or hours before (silicon-burning phase) might be more realistic for a star a few kiloparsecs away \citep{Odrzywolek:2010zt,Asakura:2015sw}.

 Although challenging, the observation of \ps\ \ns\ would be extremely rewarding: it would offer an unprecedented direct probe of nuclear fusion beyond hydrogen and helium, and give us a first-hand narrative of the very late stages of stellar evolution in terms of density and temperature near the star's core.
 Considering the excellent timing resolution of current \n\ detectors, this narrative could be seen in real time, and would be a precious alert of the upcoming post-collapse \n\ burst and supernova.